itsjafer/schwab-api/README.md

 This package enables buying and selling securities programmatically on Charles Schwab using Playwright.
 Essentially, this package uses headless Chromium to automate the clicks and inputs; it does NOT use web requests (though I'd love to change the code to do so).

+## Live Demo

+I am currently using this API to place trades on Schwab using my website [here](https://itsjafer.com/#/reversesplit)

 ## Contribution

 I would absolutely love contributions; as someone new to open source, I'd appreciate help in setting up a reliable system for PRs as well :)